About Geolocation Policies

 Be advised of the following details.

-- Sources—If the Access Method is Firewall/VPN or Proxy Forwarding, the WSS receives the IP address of the client system; therefore, the service cannot properly determine the geolocation.
+- Sources—If the connectivity method is Firewall/VPN or Proxy Forwarding, the WSS receives the IP address of the client system; therefore, the service cannot properly determine the geolocation.
 For these methods, define policy based on the fixed locations (as defined in Service mode > Network > Locations).

 - Destinations—The WSS determines the geolocation based on a DNS resolution to an IP address.
 If the destination IP address resolves to a different IP address for the same URL, a different policy result might occur.